Elisabeth Bing: Career

 Bing continued to teach natural childbirth methods in New York, and in 1951 she was invited by Dr. Alan Guttmacher to teach at Mount Sinai Hospital, which had just opened its first maternity ward.
 It was here that she heard about the psychoprophylactic method of childbirth developed by Dr. Fernand Lamaze.
 Lamaze's method incorporated breathing techniques as well as the natural childbirth techniques developed by Read.
-Mount Sinai Hospital cound not afford to send Bing to France to learn the method from Lamaze, but she met Marjorie Karmel, who had published the book Thank You, Dr. Lamaze, in 1959.
+Mount Sinai Hospital could not afford to send Bing to France to learn the method from Lamaze, but she met Marjorie Karmel, who had published the book Thank You, Dr. Lamaze, in 1959.
 Karmel had learned the method directly from Lamaze in Paris, and she in turn taught it to Bing.
 In 1960, the two went on to found the American Society for Psychoprophylaxis in Obstetrics, now known as Lamaze International.

 Bing was an advocate for the importance of mothers making informed childbirth decisions.
 As well as educating parents about childbirth, she worked with obstetricians to introduce them to natural childbirth methods.
 She also wrote articles; appeared on television and radio shows, including shows hosted by Barbara Walters and Phil Donahue; and wrote several books, including Six Practical Lessons for an Easier Childbirth.
 She became known as the "mother" of Lamaze among the American public.

 Bing is featured in the 1975 documentary Giving Birth: Four Portraits.

 Bing died at the age of 100 in her New York apartment in May 2015.
 She was survived by her son, Peter, a professor of Greek (Hellenistic poetry).